SevdanurGENC/Introduction-To-Machine-Learning/README.md

 # Introduction-To-Machine-Learning
-This repo contains content created for a webiner that I have talked about machine learning.
+This repo contains content created for a webinar that I have talked about machine learning.

 - Yapay Zeka, Makine Öğrenmesi, Derin Öğrenme